 |We’re excited to feature the incredible work of the following artists throughout The SoNo Collection.|

 Alex Ferror is a Brazilian visual artist, muralist, illustrator, and designer based in Atlanta, São Paulo, and Lisbon.
-His colorful work is inspired by the whimsical universe of children’s imagination and the way they see and interact with the world and their emotions.
+His colorful work is inspired by the whimsical universe of children’s imaginations and the way they see and interact with the world and their emotions.

 CatCoq is an illustration and design brand founded by Cat Coquillette, a world-traveling artist with a passion for collecting creative inspiration from her firsthand observations and encounters around the world.
 She shares her artwork and detailed stories of her travels with her followers through social media, providing a fully integrated window into her experiences.
 For more information, follow her on Instagram @catcoq.

-Drew Clay is an award-winning Chicago-based artist, illustrator and designer, whose work has been featured by international brands and editorial publications.
+Drew Clay is an award-winning Chicago-based artist, illustrator, and designer, whose work has been featured by international brands and editorial publications.
 His current creations, entitled Dreams, explore the intersection between his meditation, shamanism, and creation practices.

-Brett Whitacre is a self-taught, colorblind artist from the American midwest.
+Brett Whitacre is a self-taught colorblind artist from the American Midwest.
 As a pop art practitioner, he brings less ordinary items to light as icons drenched in colorful waves of angular movement.

 Brian and Jennifer Henry create imaginative landscapes in the virtual world that transform advertising surfaces into art experiences.
-Their award-winning motion graphics and 3D generated works were displayed in France, Australia, Times Square and of course, the Las Vegas Strip.
+Their award-winning motion graphics and 3D-generated works were displayed in France, Australia, Times Square, and, of course, the Las Vegas Strip.